GoogleCloudPlatform/monitoring-dashboard-samples/alerts/couchbase/README.md

 ## Spiking Evictions

-if ‘bucket.item.ejection.count’ begins to spike by 10 or a user defined threshold it could show that there is unexpected memory pressure.
+If ‘bucket.item.ejection.count’ begins to spike this could indicate that there is unexpected memory pressure.
+The default threshold is set to 10 for the alert policy and this can be customized for your environment.

 ## Unrecoverable OOM Errors

-if `bucket.error.oom.count` that are `unrecoverable` increase above 0 should be a cause for concern
+If `bucket.error.oom.count` that are `unrecoverable` increase above 0 should be a cause for concern because it implies the couchbase server is either underprovisioned or an application is over-utilizing the couchbase server.

 ## High Memory Usage

-if `bucket.memory.usage` bytes is higher than what is anticipated it could show that the bucket needs to be allocated more.
-Subjective to environment, configure threshold knowingly.
+If `bucket.memory.usage` bytes is higher than what is anticipated it could show that the bucket needs to be allocated more.
+Subjective to environment and this alert can be customized for your environment.

-### Creating notification Channels and User Labels
+### Creating Notification Channels and User Labels

 Whether these alert policies are being used as standalones or base templates for a deployment strategy like terraform, one thing that should be utilized is notification channels and user labels.